A step-by-step guide for senior executives

 Chances are, a lot of your wealth is in the form of company stock.
 You may even feel great about it.
 After all, investing in company stock incentivizes you to perform at your best.
 Or, you may feel disloyal if you don’t invest a large part of your assets in your company.
-You might also point to notable examples of other executives who have made a fortune through concentration in their company stock.

 However, tying most or all of your personal fortunes to the performance of your company is downright dangerous.
 It is extremely difficult to preserve wealth while holding concentrated equity positions.
 In this age of 24-hour access and Twitter, corporate reputations that took decades to build can fall quickly.
 From labor disputes to allegations of financial wrongdoing or product recalls, internal matters can become spin and public knowledge in a matter of seconds.
 And even if your company can avoid scandal, for many executives the stock price never “hits” their target goals.
 That means their wealth remains purely hypothetical.